 composer require laravel/framework:9.36.1

 You also can use version constraints here.
-But you should add double quotes to avoid errors from the shell:
+You should add double quotes to avoid errors from the shell, though:

 composer require laravel/framework "^9.36.1"

 Alternatively, you may want to install the latest development version of the package:

 composer require laravel/framework dev-master

 Note, that you should have set minimum-stability to dev in your composer.json file:

 Or you can set the stability of the package with the version using @ character: